Jeremy enjoys dueling in between working as a chemical analyst and campus building manager.

 What Are Hand Traps in Yu-Gi-Oh?

-The term "hand trap" is an unofficial but widespread term that ironically describes a set of Yu-Gi-Oh monster cards.
+The term "hand trap" is an unofficial but widespread term that describes a set of Yu-Gi-Oh monster cards.
 You see, these creatures rest dormant in your hand until the proper time to activate them as a quick effect, often on your opponent's turn, giving them trap-like qualities due to their hidden nature and advanced spell speed.

 Hands traps are relatively rare, but since it's difficult to prevent their effect (since your hand is much harder to negate/destroy than your field), they're a great way to catch your opponent off-guard even if they've seized the upper hand and save your bacon from direct attacks.
 But with dozens of hand-activating creatures around, which silent assassins reign supreme?
-These are the ten best hand trap monsters in Yu-Gi-Oh!
+These are the 10 best hand trap monsters in Yu-Gi-Oh!

 10. Gorz the Emissary of Darkness